cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 ```

 ### 2. Create experiment.txt - the commands to run
-So, we want to make a file which list all the experiments you want to run, like
+So, we want to make a file which lists all the experiments you want to run, like
 you were doing manually in step 1, but you want to do 1000s.
 We have made a
 script which will generate this file for you.
 Generating your experiments.txt
 file is a good idea for you to do in general because it's: